anupreeta/services-health-check/README.md

 ## Solution Description
 This is an application to check health of services and periodically keeps a track of status of these added services.
+The polling gets triggered every 30 seconds.
-Each service is saved with details: id, name, url, status, created an dmodified.
+Each service is saved with details: id, name, url, status, created and modified.

 Database runs in a docker container and is brought up using
 ```docker-compose up --build --force-recreate```